AFRICAN GORILLA TREKKING TOURS

 Virunga National Park is 20 miles from Goma town, the capital of North Kivu province in Congo.
 To trek gorillas in Virunga, it is better for one to have stayed around Gisenyi City in Rwanda or Goma a day before.
 Gisenyi is adjoins Goma and are the bases for gorilla safaris in Congo.
 Visitors doing safaris in Uganda or tours in Rwanda at times choose supplement them with congo tours.
 These include mountain gorilla trekking and Nyiragongo Volcano Hiking in the Virunga plus Lowland Gorilla Safaris in Kahuzi Biega National Park.

 Where to Stay while on an Africa Gorilla Trek?

 In case you are planning trekking gorillas in Uganda, Rwanda or Congo, accommodation should not worry you at all.
 There are several lodge and hotel facilities in Uganda Rwanda.

 There are several tour options offered by various operators in Uganda, Rwanda and Congo

-Gorilla and chimpanzee safaris in Uganda by Speedway Safaris or Gorilla trekking in Rwanda by AAB Tours and Travel.
+Gorilla and chimpanzee safaris in Uganda by Speedway Safaris or Gorilla trekking in Rwanda.